 The Unix-based sections require experience of using a Unix shell and basic functions like editing a file.
 More complex activities are detailed more clearly, but it helps to understand how your system handles dynamic linking of shared objects.

-Several technical documents are installed in addition to this manual, including a detailed list of Frequently Asked Questions (FAQ.txt), installation, configuration and interfacing information.
+this manual, including a detailed list of Frequently Asked Questions (FAQ.txt), installation, configuration and interfacing information.
 These are located in